microsoft/semantic-kernel/docs/decisions/0004-iskfunction-hooks.md

 Pros: - Common pattern for handling Pre/Post Setting/Filtering data

-Cons:
+Cons: - TBD
-0

 ## Open Questions

 - Post Execution Hooks should execute right after the LLM result or before the end of the function execution itself?

+- Should Pre/Post Hooks be many (pub/sub) allowing registration/deregistration?

 - Setting hooks on top of pre existing hooks should be allowed or throw an error?

 - Setting hooks on Plans should automatically cascade this hooks for all the inner steps + overriding existing ones in the process?

-- Should we have dedicated method to Set Hooks for all its children steps (working recursively)?

-- Pre/Post function Hooks should be one or many (pub/sub) allowing naming/deregistration?

 ## Decision Outcome